Dr. Ying Ying Liu

 How are we protecting wildlife and nature?

 • We are engaging young people to give them Voices for the Planet.
-Our Voices for the Planet projects engage with schools, educational foundations and students and young people creatively to enable their involvement and their voices for the planet through creating wildlife artwork including drawing, writing, photography, videography, and music based on our music and story series.
+Our Voices for the Planet projects collaborate with schools, educational foundations, and young people, encouraging creative engagement and empowering them to raise their voices for the planet.
+Participants express their passion for wildlife through various forms of art—drawing, writing, photography, videography, and music—each inspired by our music and story series.

 • We are producing an album called Ensoul – A Voice for the Wild.
 The classical melodies we present to you in this album are sublime and timeless.
 They are the essence of our collective spirit; the spirit that is filled with love, compassion and kindness.
 When the human voice is mixed with the sounds of wildlife and the sounds of the earth, it shows that we are all connected to one another and to nature.
 People who had heard and seen the wildlife videos, are feeling more connected, moved and inspired to change.